At this time of the year, there will be job placement fever in most colleges, and students will go through a lot of tension and pressure.

 - Excellent articles by fellow engineers.
 Visit hackerearth.com/notes

-Get comfortable with coding the questions available in the below links in the language of your choice.
+Get comfortable with coding the questions in the below links in the language of your choice.
 Solve all the easy ones first.

 Time complexity analysis is critical.
 Learn to calculate and remember the best and worst case scenarios of time complexity scenarios of all algorithms listed.